salmanMrehman/Turing-Technologies-Test-Submission/README.md

 • applyCallUpdate(call) → apply call payload (used by realtime Pusher) Filtering
 • filterCalls(value):
-o all → restore backupCalls
+• all → restore backupCalls
-o archived / unarchived → filter by is_archived
+• archived / unarchived → filter by is_archived
-o otherwise → filter by call_type (case-insensitive)
+• otherwise → filter by call_type (case-insensitive)

 ## 8) Calls Page (UI)
 • Loads on page/perPage change